 The structure was built using 4×2″ timber and shuttering ply set out in relation to a standard sheet size with additional ornamental noggins inserted to maintain elevational symmetry across the exposed structure.
 Junctions between walls were formed using continuous lengths of 2×2″ timber section, creating a stepped corner profile reminiscent of Mies van der Rohe’s range of classic corner solutions.

-Matt’s Gallery will present a rapid succession of short exhibitions and events throughout 2018 starting with David Austen’s, The Drowned.
+Matt’s Gallery has presented a rapid succession of short exhibitions and events including the following: